MakennaWorley/Custom-Chatroom-RustJava/README.md

 This chat room mainly uses a Java client for the interface to the Rust server which follows the protocol listed as a pdf on this repo which was designed by Jesse Melanson, Makenna Worley, Scott Ruiz Gomez, and Shreeya Maskey.

-Makenna created both the Rust server and a barebones Rust client and Shreeya built the Java client.
+Makenna created both the Rust server and a barebones Rust client, and Shreeya built the Java client.
 The Rust client requires you to write ```JOIN Makenna``` and ```SEND {"header": "@all", "sender": "Makenna", "message": "Hi"}```.
 Therefore not recommended for most users just wanting to use this as a chatroom.

 To run the server: